vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 expenses.

-*catu ḥṣaṣṭ ir yata ḥ ko ṭ yo yoginīnāṁ mahaujasām* /
+*catu ḥṣaṣṭir yata ḥ koṭyo yoginīnāṁ mahaujasām* /

 *cakram etat samāśritya saṁsthitā vīravandite* //193//

-*aṣṭ āṣṭ akaṁ tu kartavyaṁ vittiśā ṭ hyavivarjitam* /
+*aṣṭāṣṭakaṁ tu kartavyaṁ vittiśāṭhyavivarjitam* /

 A usual number of Yoginīs is sixty-four.
 From each of these sixty-four, a crore \(ten million\) emanate.
 Surely, they are merely to be mentally evoked, even if imagined as crowding the *śrīcakra* .
 No indication is given about when and how these sixty-four *pūjās* are to be performed.